Back-to-back defeats and no service for Lukaku - Tuchel struggling to create Chelsea's winning identity

 “But the difference was we gave two big chances and gave the belief back into the stadium."

-Of course, the defeat in the Champions League doesn't matter much with two matches against Malmo to come next.
+Of course, the defeat in the Champions League does not matter much with two matches against Malmo to come next.
 However, Juventus are considered inferior to what they once were, having lost Cristiano Ronaldo to Manchester United and not kept a Serie A clean sheet in 20 matches.

-Tuchel will have seen these defeats coming earlier than most through his habit of looking at performances and not results and it's clear that Chelsea have everything needed to build on the glory of last season with further incredible victories.
+Tuchel will have seen these defeats coming earlier than most through his habit of looking at performances and not results, and it is clear that Chelsea have everything needed to build on the glory of last season with further incredible victories.